 Ron McKay was past-president of the Ladner-Tsawwassen Kinsmen Club, founder and past-president of the K40 Kinsmen Club of Ladner-Tsawwassen.
 He was an executive member of the BC Federation of Police Officers.

 After the death of S/Sgt.
 McKay the Delta Police Department recognized the need for special training to handle high risk situations.
 The Emergency Response Team became operational in early 1975.

 The suspect, Elery Long, was subsequently charged with murder and sentenced to death.
 This was later commuted to life imprisonment after the death penalty was abolished in Canada in 1976.

-From 1998 to 2006 the convicted murderer was granted various stages of parole until his full parole was revoked after about 20 contacts with police (due to being involved in fights, accusation of assault and acting in a threatening way to a staff member at a needle exchange).
+1998 – 2006: The convicted murderer was granted various stages of parole until his full parole was revoked after about 20 contacts with police (due to being involved in fights, accusation of assault and acting in a threatening way to a staff member at a needle exchange).

-Since December 2009, the National Parole Board has granted Elery Long day parole every six months with conditions:
+December 2009 – January, 2012: the National Parole Board granted Elery Long day parole every six months with conditions:

 - No direct or indirect contact with the victim’s family

 - Report all intimate relationships with females to his parole supervisor

 - Abstain from intoxicants